impossiblycreative/wyvern-plugin/README.md

-# Wyvern Pluging - A Starter Plugin
+# Wyvern Plugin - A Starter Plugin